 The Science of Raman Spectrometer Design

 The Raman spectrometer, such as CRAIC Technologies™ Lightblades-R™, measures the intensity of electromagnetic energy wavelength by wavelength from a sample that scatters laser light of specific wavelength.
+This type of scattering is called Raman scattering and is the basis of this type of spectroscopy.

 How the Raman Spectrometer Works